holehouse-lab/PIMMS/README.md

 ### Running a simulation
 PIMMS simulations require two files

-1. A **keyfile**, which defines the components of the simulation and all aspects of that simulation
+1. A **keyfile**, which defines the components of the simulation and all aspects of that simulation.
 2. A **parameter file** which defines the interactions between distinct components.
+The **keyfile** also defines the location of the **parameter file**.

+Simulations are run as follows:

+	PIMMS -k <keyfile.kf>

 For convenient some correctly formatted and annotated keyfiles and parameter files are available in the `/demo` directory.
 We recommend that you use these as a starting point for your own.
 These files have been annotated, but for completeness a more expansive description of the keywords is provided below.